riotrogerriot/CSTAR_Supercell_Appalachians_Modeling/Scripts/Figure_Generation/README_Figure_Generation.md

 README file discussing contents of /Scripts/Figure_Generation folder.
 Author: R.R.
 Riggin, July 2023
-(Updated 2/6/2024)
+(Updated 5/5/2024)

 # Summary

-We've included all python3 scripts and the most-required model output or post-processed data required to emulate the analysis figures in Riggin IV et al. (In Review).
+We've included all python3 scripts and the most-required model output or post-processed data required to emulate the analysis figures in Riggin et al. (In Review).
 These respective figures are included as well for reference, though additional annotations and cleaning were performed after the initial generation via the included scripts to reach the final publication-quality products.
 Any interested party can contact the corresponding author for required data not included in the repository (largely due to file size limitations).

 # Folder Contents